digidotcom/xbee-micropython/samples/demos/end_to_end_tank/README.md

 End to End Tank Monitoring IoT Sample Application
 =================================================

-This example is part of the Digi's End-to-End Tank Monitoring IoT demo.
+This example is part of the Digi XBee IoT Tank Monitoring demo.
 It demonstrates how to use the XBee 3 Cellular modules to communicate with Digi Remote Manager and use the BLE interface to talk to mobile apps applied to the tank monitoring vertical.

-In theory, the XBee 3 Cellular module this example runs in corresponds to a tank controller and is connected to the following peripherals but, for demonstration purposes, they are emulated:
+In theory, the XBee 3 Cellular module this example runs in corresponds to a tank controller and is connected to the following peripherals (for demonstration purposes, some of them are emulated):
-  * Level sensor.
+  * Level sensor (emulated).
-  * Electronic valve.
+  * Electronic valve (emulated).
+  * Temperature (obtained from the I2C sensor of the XBIB-C board).

 The example performs the following actions:
   * Listen for BLE connections to execute the provisioning process (initial